What is Factoring for Small Businesses?

 Riviera Finance

 Riviera Finance offers non-recourse factoring, and it is one of the longest-running factoring companies available.
-The company’s unique credit guarantee sets them apart from other factoring companies.
+The company’s unique credit guarantee distinguishes it from other factoring companies.
+Riviera Finance is headquartered in California.

 The company’s credit management service guarantees credit on all invoices, so Riviera Finance assumes the risk as the credit manager.
-Companies factoring invoices through Riviera get peace of mind knowing they are not responsible if a customer doesn’t pay their invoice.
+Companies factoring invoices through Riviera gain peace of mind knowing they are not responsible if a customer fails to pay their invoice.

 Riviera Finance offers a convenient online portal with 24/7 access to your invoice information.
 The company uses integrated tools to provide support as an accounts receivables partner.